Five supporting documents to be submitted

 Five supporting documents are required for all applicants.
 Application materials must be received by January 15 for admissions consideration.

-Both essays provide an opportunity for the applicant to convey to the Admissions Committee information that cannot be found in transcripts, letters of recommendation, test scores, or resumes.
-Essays should clearly explain the applicant’s reasons for wanting to pursue a Master in Public Policy or Public Affairs, areas and questions of interest, and why the Ford School, in particular, is the best place to pursue these objectives.
-Applicants should be mindful that the statements are not only an opportunity to demonstrate their strong interest in public policy and public affairs, but also to demonstrate their ability to communicate succinctly and clearly.
+Both essays provide an opportunity for the applicant to convey to the admissions committee information that cannot be found in transcripts, letters of recommendation, test scores, or resumes.
+Essays should clearly explain the applicant’s reasons for wanting to pursue a Master of Public Policy, areas and questions of interest, and why the Ford School, in particular, is the best place to pursue these objectives.
+Applicants should be mindful that the statements are not only an opportunity to demonstrate their strong interest in public policy, but also to demonstrate their ability to communicate succinctly and clearly.

 3. Resume or curriculum vitae